-Even tho my title wasn’t officially business development manager, my tasks perfectly matched with this description.
+Even tho my title wasn’t officially business development manager, my tasks perfectly matched this description.

-I still had some sales tasks as I was generating supply for our marketplace.
+I still had some sales tasks as I was generating supplies for our marketplace.
 But I expanded my skills by working also on the demand side.